 It was long believed that Hachijojima was uninhabited during Japan’s early history, but primitive tools found by a junior high school student in 1962 led to an excavation and it was discovered that in fact people had lived on the island from as far back as 6,500 years ago.
 Later, during the Edo period, it was known as a place of exile for convicts, and during the 250 years of Tokugawa rule almost 2,000 were banished to the island.

-Today the island has a permanent population of around 8,000 people and administratively is part of Tokyo Metropolis (as, for that matter, are the most southerly islands of Chichijima and Hahajima—I never realized Tokyo’s jurisdiction extended so far!).
+Today the island has a permanent population of around 8,000 people and administratively is part of Tokyo Metropolis (as, for that matter, are the most southerly islands of Chichijima and Hahajima—who would have thought Tokyo’s jurisdiction extended so far!).

 The earliest flight to Hachijojima is 7:30am out of Haneda International Airport.
 I stayed at Heiwajima Onsen the night before (highly recommended for anyone with an early morning flight out of Haneda).
 The flight is only 45-minutes, and so by 9am I was out of Hachijojima airport and sitting in my small hire car ready to explore the island.

 Hachijo Island is an island formed from two mountains (Mount Hachijo Fuji and Mount Mihara) with 90% of the population living in the flat plains in between.
 The island receives over 3,000mm of rainfall every year (Tokyo is about half of that) which, coupled with a slightly more tropical climate, means that most of the island is a mass of thick undergrowth, trees, and vegetation.
 If I averted my eyes from the road ahead, no matter which direction I looked all I saw was different shades of verdant green.